25th Street Collective

 The 25th Street Collective, also known as 25C, is a business incubator in Oakland, California.
 It was founded in 2010 by Hiroko Kurihara.
 The collective is part of the larger community engaged in the Oakland Art Murmur project.
+Since the 2010s, the 25th Street Collective has continued operating as a maker-focused incubator centered on sustainable fashion and artisan goods.
+Local grants have supported programming that develops garment manufacturing and maker education initiatives in Oakland.